marysanford/policlim/README.md

     Institute for Democracy Research (IfDem)"

 ## Data
 Upon publication, we will make the dataset available in two formats.
-Both files will available for download [here]:
+Both files will be available for download [here]:
 * At the **manifesto level**, in which each manifesto is given a score which equals the proportion of sentences in the manifesto that the model labelled climate-relevant.
 * At the **quasi-sentence** level, with a binary variable indicating the prediction for climate-relevance for each quasi-sentence, along with the probability scores of each class.